 6. Martin Van Buren (1837-1841)

 Martin Van Buren was born in Kinderhook, New York, a town of Dutch settlers.
-Dutch was his first language, and he learned English as his second in school.
+Dutch was his first language, and he learned English in school.
+Out of all the bilingual presidents, Van Buren is the only one who didn’t have English as his native tongue.

 7. Theodore Roosevelt (1901-1909)

 Teddy Roosevelt could read in French, German, Italian and Latin, and kept his library stocked with books in all of those languages.
-He was also able to speak conversational French and German, though speaking them didn’t come easily to him, and his Secretary of State John Hay once said Roosevelt’s French was “lawless as to grammar” but not difficult to understand.
+He was also able to speak conversational French and German, but it them didn’t come easily to him.
+His Secretary of State John Hay once said Roosevelt’s French was “lawless as to grammar,” but not difficult to understand.

 8. Herbert Hoover (1929-1933)